What Is a Savings Account? Here’s Why You Need One Today

 Smart Summary

-Setting up a savings account is something virtually every personal finance professional recommends.
-Savings accounts serve as excellent warehouses for your cash while you are saving to meet short- and long-term financial goals.
-Earnings interest on those funds will help you achieve goals like savings for an emergency fund or slush fund.
+Virtually every personal finance professional recommends opening a savings account.
+Savings accounts serve as excellent warehouses for your cash while you save to meet short—and long-term financial goals.
+Earnings interest on those funds will help you achieve goals like saving for an emergency fund or slush fund.
 Alternative savings accounts, like certificates of deposits, can generate higher interest rates, but a good savings account is vital for your financial ecosystem.

 By clicking on "Subscribe", you agree to Smart Money's Terms of Use and Privacy Policy.